enjoy-binbin/redis-doc/topics/modules-intro.md

 ## Low level access to keys

-Low level access to keys allow to perform operations on value objects associated to keys directly, with a speed similar to what Redis uses internally to implement the built-in commands.
+Low level access to keys allow performing operations on value objects associated to keys directly, with a speed similar to what Redis uses internally to implement the built-in commands.